 - The free distribution (sampling) of tobacco products and associated products is prohibited on Portland Community College property.

-Questions may be directed to the Public Safety office on your campus or your campus president's office.
+Questions may be directed to the Public Safety office on your campus.